Club America Logo

 Club America Symbol

-The acronym in the Club America emblems is primarily in the Nike Motto typeface, but there are versions where the Terminator Cyr font prevails.
-In all cases, the letters are in uppercase, characterized by high boldness and sans-serif.
+The acronym in the Club America emblems is primarily set in the Nike Motto typeface, but in some versions the Terminator Cyr font prevails.
+In all cases, the letters are uppercase, bold, and in a sans-serif font.

 The team’s colors are diverse: in addition to sun-yellow #FEEB00 and dark blue #2B375C, they include tomato-red #E63637, gray-olive #848335, and brownish-purple #80364B.